MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-05-live-weather-data.md

     ![__________________________________](../../../media/mesh-201/078-open-app-folder.png)

-    This opens the project folder that contains the files for Mesh Cloud Scripting in the Windows File Explorer.
+    This opens the folder that contains the files for Mesh Cloud Scripting in the Windows File Explorer.

 1. Open the file named *appsettings.UnityLocalDev.json* in your code editor.
 The last four lines of code in the file contain configuration settings.